stacks-archive/BlockstackCoreApi-iOS-deprecated/README.md

 ```

 ## Usage - Authorization
-1- create a unique app id for your blockstack app, such as 910412354
+1- create a unique custom url schema for your app to handle auth callbacks from blockstack.
-2- in your info.plist, you must add the following entry allowing the blockstack app to open your application after authorization
+In your info.plist, you must add the following entry allowing the blockstack app to open your application after authorization.
+You must also add a blockstack callback url parameter.
 ```
 <key>CFBundleURLTypes</key>
 <array>
     <dict>
     <key>CFBundleURLSchemes</key>
     <array>
-        <string>bs910412354</string>
+        <string>bsk[UNIQUEIDENTIFIER]</string>
     </array>
     </dict>
 </array>
+<key>BlockstackCompletionUri</key>
+<string>bsk[UNIQUEIDENTIFIER]://auth</string>
 ```

-also add blockstack to your query schemes so that the app is allowed to verify blockstack is installed
+2-  add blockstack to your query schemes so that the app is allowed to verify blockstack is installed
 ```
 <key>LSApplicationQueriesSchemes</key>
 <array>